nesun3/table-based-ui-sap-cloud-integration/README.md

 ## Requirements
  - You will need a SAP Cloud Integration tenant to consume, test and enhance this integrationartifacts.
- - To preview the HTML page, you will need a REST API client such as Insomnia, Postman, etc.
+ - **To preview the HTML page, you will need a REST API client such as Insomnia, Postman, etc**.

 ## Download and Installation
 This repository contains